DNonov/blog/posts/improve-your-git-stash-workflow-in-fugitive.md

 able to check out the stash if press enter on top of the commit.
 Sure you can go back to the buffer with all stashes with `<C-o>`.

-Now we need to discuss the part with the popping stashes.
+Now we need to discuss the part with popping stashes.
 If you go for the plain `git stash pop`.
 You're going to pop the last saved stash.

 ``` terminal